depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ]
 ```

-In case of "400 Bad Request", the typical _ProblemDetails_ structure is returned.
+In case of `400 Bad Request`, the typical _ProblemDetails_ structure is returned.

 #### Pointers to the ETSI NGSI-LD documentation
 * 5.2.8    - EntityInfo